 Standout Feature: This is the only international, wearable GPS tracking device for children that we’ve come across.

 Arguably the most affordable option on the market, the Lineable is a $10-$15 Bluetooth-powered location device engineered to last approximately one year from the time of purchase.
 Its minimalist design and no-charging-required battery life make it an obvious choice for parents who want a bare-bones location device for the playground or a trip to the mall.
 Anyone with the Lineable Application that is within range of the device can assist parents in locating their missing child using what the company calls “Crowdsource GPS.”
 While this is a unique and trailblazing function, it only works if people actually download the app.
 Otherwise, the network isn’t as strong as other devices that utilize cell phone towers and WiFi.

 “The Crowdsourcing GPS feature Lineable uses as its working system encourages not only the parents but also the general public to actively engage in making a safer world for kids by simply using the Lineable app,” Jane Kim, Lineable Marketing Manager, said.

-Pros: The low price helps Lineable stand out from the competition, offering an extremely economical solution for parents on a budget.
+- Affordable.
+The low price (only $12 on Amazon) helps Lineable stand out from the competition, offering an extremely economical solution for parents on a budget.